svenvdvoort/scv-tract-image-segmentation/blog_post/blog_post.md

 ![Example of an MRI slice from the dataset.
 Right: Ground truth segmentations projected on the MRI slice as colored masks.](images/figure1.png)

-Figure 1: Left: Example of an MRI slice from the dataset.
-Right: Ground truth segmentations projected on the MRI slice as colored masks.

 **Bad cases and dataset splits**

 Unfortunately, the dataset was not entirely ready to use.
 During data exploration, we found some bad cases.
 An example is given in Figure 2.
 These cases were manually filtered out.
 Recall that the dataset consists of 85 patients.
 Each patient has 1 to 6 days of scans, and each day contains 144 slices.
 We found that a bad slice means that all slices on that day are bad and in most cases all scans of this patient are of poor quality.
 Hence, if a patient has at least one day of bad scans, the whole patient is filtered out.
 This procedure decreased the dataset size from 85 to 39 patients.
 Leveraging the information that is still hidden in these bad cases is left for future work.

 ![Left: Example of a bad MRI slice from the dataset.
 Right: Ground truth segmentations projected on the MRI slice as colored masks.](images/figure2.png)

-Figure 2: Left: Example of a bad MRI slice from the dataset.
-Right: Ground truth segmentations projected on the MRI slice as colored masks.

 Furthermore, the dataset needed to be split into training-, testing-, and validation sets.
 To reduce the possibility of overfitting, the splits are done on patients, and not on days or slices.
 The size of the training-, testing-, and validation sets are 29, 5 and 5 patients respectively.
 Ideally, evaluation should be done using k-fold-crossvalidation however due to time constraints and compute power availability this was not feasible.
 Instead two random train/test/validation splits were manually selected.
 All experiments were run on both dataset splits.
 These two values can give us an indication of how much variation can be expected if the experiments were to be repeated.